show-karma/karma-gap-sdk/readme.md

 ### Updating details

-To update the details of a Community, Project or Grant, all you need to do is to replace the current details and attest again:
+To update the details of a Community, Project, or Grant, simply replace the current details and attest again.

 ```ts
 // update-project-details.ts